MysteryBlokHed/mbhupdater/README.md

         latesturl: Boolean.
 Whether or not the file stored at latest_version_file is a url.
         new_files: Array.
 Contains the location of the files to update if the versions don't match.
         new_filesurl: Boolean.
 Whether or not the items listed in new_files are urls.
+        output: Boolean.
+Whether or not to write to screen.
+Ignored for TQDMUpdater.
         """

 ### Initialize the updater